 6 Dietary Habits that Fight Chronic Fatigue

 7. Green Tea

 Green tea contains a high amount of caffeine, which helps to stimulate your nervous system.
-It’s an antioxidant, antibiotic, and regulator for your blood circulation.

 Because of its diuretic action, it’s recommended to eliminate excess liquids and clean out your body.
 It stimulates your metabolism and helps reduce excess body weight.